1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Use our CoinValueChecker App for instant rarity analysis and current market valuations of your specific 1944 quarter varieties.

-Key Features of the 1944 Quarter
+Key Features Affecting 1944 Quarter Value

 John Flanagan’s Washington quarter design reached maturity by 1944, representing the refined version of his original 1932 creation.
+His portrait was modeled after Jean-Antoine Houdon’s famous 1785 bust, giving the coin a historically authentic face that has stood unchanged for nearly a century.

 During this pivotal wartime year, all three operating US mints — Philadelphia, Denver, and San Francisco — produced quarters using standardized dies, eliminating the motto varieties that had appeared in earlier years like 1934.